krishnamami/MLOPS_end_end_CICD_Pipelines/README.md

-# MLOPS End to End Implementation with CI/CD Pipelines using Jenkins on Google Cloud Platform (GCP)
+# 🚀  End to End MLOPS pipleines Implementation with CI/CD  using Jenkins on Google Cloud Platform (GCP)

-🚀 End-to-End MLOps Pipeline using Jenkins on GCP

 This project demonstrates a complete MLOps workflow—from raw data ingestion to model deployment—leveraging CI/CD pipelines powered by Jenkins and hosted on Google Cloud Platform (GCP).
 It showcases best practices in building scalable, automated, and reproducible ML systems.